 Los Angeles Drug Manufacturing Defense Lawyer

-If you are facing criminal drug manufacturing or other drug charges in Los Angeles, California, the Rodriguez Law Group can help you fight for your future.
+If you are facing criminal drug manufacturing or other drug charges in Los Angeles, California, The Rodriguez Law Group can help you fight for your future.
 Our Los Angeles drug manufacturing defense lawyers offer a free consultation.
-Call us today for a review of your potential case and discuss how we can help you.
+Contact our law firm today for a review of your potential case and discuss how we can help you.

 - 1 How the Rodriguez Law Group Can Help You Fight Criminal Drug Manufacturing Charges in Los Angeles